Tudor1415/KDD-UMC-Geometric-AL/docs/source/getting_started.rst

 Most experiments expect three artefact folders: ``datasets/`` (transactions), ``mined_rules/`` (rule CSV files) and ``matrices/`` (rule-item matrices).
-Use the preprocessing CLI to normalise metrics and create matrices:
+Use the preprocessing CLI to normalise metrics and rebuild matrices in bulk.
+It operates on an input *directory* and processes every ``*_mnr.csv`` it finds:

 .. code-block:: bash

-   python -m scripts.preprocess \
+   python -m scripts.preprocess mined_rules \
-       --input mined_rules/credit_mnr.csv \
+       --datasets datasets \
-       --output matrices/ \
+       --normalize \
-       --normalize --write-binary matrices/
+       --write-binary matrices

 Running built-in experiments
 ----------------------------

-The refactored entry point lives under ``scripts.main``.
-It automatically loads every dataset that has matching artefacts and executes the configured set of centres, oracles, and metrics:
+The config-driven runner now lives under ``gal.experiments.run``.
+Provide a YAML file describing datasets, oracle/centre combinations, and logging flags:

 .. code-block:: bash

-   python -m scripts.main --log-level INFO
+   python -m gal.experiments.run configs/exp_demo.yaml

+It returns the path to the timestamped run directory where all artefacts are stored.
+Copy ``configs/exp_demo.yaml`` and tweak the ``datasets`` section to point at your own rule CSVs or matrices before launching a longer job.

-To benchmark the ball-tree branch-and-bound search, use the explicit benchmark script.
-Results are streamed to ``benchmark_outputs/ball_tree_benchmark.csv`` so you can analyse them incrementally.
+To benchmark the ball-tree branch-and-bound search, the explicit benchmark script still lives under ``scripts.benchmarks.ball_tree_benchmark``.
+Results are streamed to ``benchmark_outputs/ball_tree_benchmark.csv`` so you can analyse them incrementally:

 .. code-block:: bash